Brassica oleracea var. capitata | 70 days to maturity

 Saku Saku is wonderful when used fresh, and can be used in place of any other cabbage variety in salads and slaws.
 Fresh shredded Saku Saku makes a great addition to tacos, sandwiches and wraps for a bit of extra texture.

 In Japan, it is common to find a mountain of julienned fresh cabbage on the plate of your deep fried favorites like tonkatsu, or Japanese pork cutlet.
 The light yet nutrient-dense cabbage helps to balance the flavors of fatty and meaty dishes in addition to the health benefits described above.
-Saku Saku can be lightly pickled or marinated to make Izakaya-style salted Saku Saku, a popular – and slightly addictive – pairing for a cold beer.
+Saku Saku can be lightly pickled or marinated to make Izakaya-style salted Saku Saku, a popular – and slightly addictive – pairing for a cold beverage.

 The individual leaves can also be used as wrappers for steaming and blanching fish, meats, and dumplings.